mousepawmedia/devdocs/network/source/guides/taskcreate.rst

 * Editable By: Changes are tracked, so you *can* leave this set to All Users.
   At minimum, all staff should be able to edit.

-* Gravity Points: This should match the number selected under *Gravity*.

 After filling out the form, click :guilabel:`Create New Task` to submit it.